 - Educate yourself and others: See “frequently asked questions,” below and let your friends and family know about the hazards.
 Download a flyer.

 - Contact elected officials: Ask your State Assemblymember & Senator and Governor Jerry Brown to support a ban on fracking in California.

-- Join our effort! email Peg Mitchell to get involved.
+- Join our Fracking Team or participate in our efforts: email Peg Mitchell to get involved.

 - Not in San Diego?
 Contact our partner organizations: Californians Against Fracking / Food & Water Watch / Center for Biological Diversity /

 What is fracking (Hydraulic Fracturing)?
 Fracking is a process to release and extract oil or gas by blasting water, toxic chemicals, and sand at extreme pressure miles underground into a shale rock layer.

 Where is fracking happening in California?
 Fracking has already taken place in several California counties, with companies targeting the massive Monterey Shale rock formation that stretches from the Bay Area to Los Angeles.
 Offshore fracking is happening now and could happen in the waters off San Diego County.

 What’s wrong with fracking?